l1x/marie-ssg/docs/workflow/README.md

    - Output: tickets in beads (tool: bd prime)

 1. **Iterative Implementation** (`execute-task.md`)
-   - Work through tasks one sub-task at a time
+   - Work through tasks one task at a time
    - The task result is a pull request
    - The task runs in a Docker container
-   - Agent completes a sub-task → you review/approve → move to next
    - On merge to main executes project manager role with the task to verify task completion and close the resolved tickets

 **Key Principles**